Arghun-dev/next-crash-course/README.md

 ## getStaticPaths

-another important function which workds closely with `getStaticProps` and that is `getStaticPaths`.
+another important function which works closely with `getStaticProps` and that is `getStaticPaths`.

 ```js
 import { GetStaticPaths } from 'next'